bh-official/bhuvi-projects/week3/09-cookie-clicker-game/README.md

 ## 🏆 Final Words

 This project helped me move from writing small scripts to building a **real interactive application**.
-It improved my confidence in JavaScript and helped me understand how real web apps are structured.
+It improved my confidence in JavaScript and helped me understand how real web apps and game systems are structured.